How to cut down on sugar in your diet

 Healthier snack options are those without added sugar, such as fruit (fresh, tinned or frozen), unsalted nuts, unsalted rice cakes, oatcakes, or homemade plain popcorn.
-For more ideas, check out these quick and easy 100-calorie snacks.

 If you're an "all-or-nothing" type person, you could find something to do to take your mind off food on some days of the week.